Video Lab Posts

 PDD Video Lab: Knight Family 8mm Duluth Movie

-For this edition of PDD Video Lab we’ve pulled the Duluth section out of a 1954 family film and repacked it with period music — Nat King Cole’s “Unforgettable.”
+For this edition of PDD Video Lab we’ve pulled the Duluth section out of a 1954 family film and repackaged it with music from the period — Nat King Cole’s “Unforgettable.”

 PDD Video Lab: Ghost Ship Emerges